WordPress/gutenberg/docs/getting-started/data.md

 ## Pre-requisites

-This doc assumes you are familiar with Redux concepts like action, reducer, and selector, as well as certain Gutenberg concepts like _Thunks_.
+This doc assumes you are familiar with [Redux](https://redux.js.org/) concepts such as actions, reducers, and selectors, as well as certain Gutenberg concepts such as _Thunks_.
 You may still be able to get the gist of the ideas here without these pre-requisites, but you are highly encouraged to get familiar with them first.

 ## Big Ideas